ClosedBusinessRound 2

 Who Can Apply

-To be eligible, the lead organisation must have an Australian Business Number (ABN), be registered for Goods and Services Tax (GST), and be one of the following: an entity incorporated in Australia, an incorporated association, or an incorporated not for profit organisation.
-Each application must be a joint application with a lead organisation and at least one other project partner.
+To be eligible, the lead applicant must have an Australian Business Number, be registered for GST, and be an entity incorporated in Australia, an incorporated association, or an incorporated not for profit organisation.
+Applications must be joint applications with a lead organisation and at least one other project partner.
 State, territory or local government departments cannot be the lead applicant but may participate as project partners.
-Applicants must certify that their board, or chief executive officer if there is no board, supports the project and that they can complete the project and meet costs not covered by grant funding.
-Applicants must provide a letter from each project partner and include all mandatory attachments.
-Ineligible applicants include state, territory or local government departments as lead applicants, organisations or project partners on the National Redress Scheme list of institutions that have not joined or signified intent to join, employers of 100 or more employees that have not complied with the Workplace Gender Equality Act 2012, individuals, unincorporated associations, and organisations not included in section 4.1 of the guidelines.
+Applicants must certify board or CEO support, confirm they can complete the project and fund the non-grant share, provide letters of support from each project partner, and include all mandatory attachments.
+Ineligible applicants include individuals, unincorporated associations, government departments as lead applicants, organisations on the National Redress Scheme non-joined list, employers with 100 or more employees that have not complied with the Workplace Gender Equality Act 2012, and organisations not included in the guidelines' eligible entity list.

 What's Funded